flexigeekshub/flexigeekshub/README.md

-# Welcome to DevDynesty - where creativity meets collaboration! 🌐💻
+# Welcome to FlexiGeeks - where creativity meets collaboration! 🌐💻

-At DevDynesty, we're passionate about crafting stunning and innovative websites.
+At FLexiGeeks, we're passionate about crafting stunning and innovative websites.
 Our organization serves as a hub for developers, designers, content creators, and anyone enthusiastic about the web development landscape.
 Whether you're a seasoned pro or just diving into the world of web design, there's a place for you here.

 ## What We Do: